gitana/sdk/README.md

 ### UI Extensions

-The `ui-extensions` directory contains sample modules and theme extensions that can be applied to the Gitana User Interface (both in the cloud and self-managed) to change the user interface and introduce new functionality.
+The `ui-extensions` directory contains sample modules, form components and theme extensions that can be applied to the Gitana User Interface (both in the cloud and self-managed) to change the user interface and/or introduce new functionality.

 ### UI Frameworks

 The `ui-frameworks` directory contains samples of how to utilize the Gitana APIs from within various frontend UI frameworks such as Next.js, Nuxt, React and others).

+### Web Hook Server

+The `webhook-server` directory contains a sample Node.js-based Web Hook server that you can run to get an idea of how to handle web hooks that are triggered by Gitana's event system.
+You can use this to potentially update a local DB, perform cache invalidation or fire off custom logic as per your needs.

 ## Drivers